pinczakko/AMIBIOS8_1B_Utils/README.md

 ## AMIBIOS Binary Support

 The utilities produced by the source code ONLY work with AMIBIOS8 (legacy BIOS) 1B module.
+The 1B module is the main module of AMIBIOS8, akin to ```original.tmp``` in (legacy) Award BIOS.

+The current AMI BIOS splitter/combiner utilities only support 1B modules from "AMIBIOS8" variants, i.e. AMIBIOS binaries which are built based on AMIBIOS8 code base.

+If your (legacy) AMI BIOS are from 2004 upwards, chances are it's based on the AMIBIOS8 code base.

 You can obtain the 1B module from AMIBIOS8 BIOS binary by using AMI Module Management Tool (MMTool) utility (https://ami.com/en/products/bios-uefi-tools-and-utilities/bios-uefi-utilities/).

-The current AMI BIOS splitter/combiner utilities only support 1B modules from "AMIBIOS8" variants, i.e. AMIBIOS binaries which are built based on AMIBIOS8 code base.

-If your BIOS are from 2004 upwards, chances are it's based on the AMIBIOS8 code base.

 Now, into the condensed user manual..

 ## Using ami_1b_splitter

-This is the shell/command showing ami_1b_splitter in action:
+This is the shell/command showing ```ami_1b_splitter``` in action:

 	C:\Projects\custom_tool\ami_1b_splitter.exe
 	Usage: